 The second case study discussed involves a fraud that Janet M. McHard, CFE, CPA, CFD, encountered at Garden Grove, a retailer specializing in dry-weather plants.
 As told from Ms. McHard’s perspective, this case study provides an insider’s look at fraud in the hope that other organizations can avert some of the mistakes made by the victim company.

-Important measures to take prevent the same schemes from happening to you or your clients
+Demonstrate important measures to take to prevent similar schemes from happening to you or your clients

 Field of study: Specialized Knowledge and Applications